epanov1602/CommandRevSwerve/docs/Adding_TrajectoryPicker.md

         # when the "Y" button is pressed, a command from trajectory picker will run
         yButton = JoystickButton(self.driverController, XboxController.Button.kY)
         yButton.whileTrue(self.trajectoryPicker)

+        # or you can make it more fancy -- add a picker for scoring location:
+        #  yButton.whileTrue(self.trajectoryPicker.andThen(self.scoringLocationCommandPicker))
+        #
+        # , but for this to work you need to first add self.scoringLocationCommandPicker = TrajectoryPicker(dashboardName="scoring-location", subsystems=[self.elevator, self.arm, self.intake, self.robotDrive])

         # left and right bumper buttons will toggle between trajectories
         leftBumperButton = JoystickButton(self.driverController, XboxController.Button.kLeftBumper)